-- 2.2.33 Twenty-five (25) States used the RAT Methodology for deriving the severity of applicable Separation Minima Infringements (Figure 23).
-The assessment of both SMI Ground and SMI overall was performed in those 25 States. - 2.2.34 Note that one State (Poland) did not apply the RAT methodology to derive both the ATM Ground and the ATM Overall components for those SMIs within the scope of the Performance Scheme when it should, failing to achieve the 2017 target.
-In addition, three (3) States did not apply RAT either because they did not report any SMIs (Lithuania and Croatia) or because the severity was below C (Bulgaria), hence, there was no scope for the application of the RAT Methodology.
+- 2.2.31 25 States and their ANSPs used the RAT Methodology for deriving the severity of reported Separation Minima Infringements (Figure 23) for both SMI Overall and SMI Ground, respectively. - 2.2.32 Note that two States (Poland and The Netherlands) did not apply the RAT methodology to derive the ATM Overall component for those SMIs within the scope of the Performance Scheme when it should, failing to achieve the target set in 2017.
+In addition, two States did not apply RAT either because they did not report any SMIs (Latvia) or because the severity was below C (Slovakia), hence, there was no scope for the application of the RAT Methodology.
 Luxemburg did not provide data in its Monitoring Report, and the achievement of the target was not proved.
-Slovakia, while applying the RAT methodology, did not achieve the 2017 target.
-Similarly, the ANSP of Estonia and the NSA of Spain failed to achieve the 2017 target by a small margin.
-The rest of States, i.e. 22 States, achieve in full the 2017 target.
+The ANSP of Hungary, while applying the RAT methodology, did not achieve the 2017 target for the SMI Ground.
+Similarly, the ANSP of The Netherlands failed to achieve the 2017 target.
+The rest of States and ANSPs, achieved in full both the 2017 and 2019 targets in 2018.

-Figure 23: RAT methodology application for severity classification of SMIs
+Figure 23: RAT methodology application for severity classification of SMIs - Year 2018

-- 2.2.35 Twenty-three (23) States used the RAT Methodology for deriving the severity of applicable Runway Incursions (Figure 24).
-The assessment of both the ATM ground and Overall was provided in 20 of these States. - 2.2.36 Note that one (1) State, Poland, did not apply the RAT methodology to derive the RI Ground and Overall components for those RIs within the scope of the Performance Scheme when it should failing to achieve the 2017 target.
-Luxemburg did not provide data in its Monitoring Report, and the achievement of the target was not proved.
-In addition, five (5) States did not apply RAT either because they did not report any RIs (Slovakia) or because the severity was below C (Cyprus, Bulgaria, Romania, Slovenia), hence, there was no scope for the application of the RAT Methodology.
-Lithuania, Austria and The Netherlands applied RAT only in one component (either Ground or Overall), as required by the Regulation.
-Estonia, while applying the RAT methodology, did not achieve the 2017 target, achieving 7% in both RI ground and RI overall.
-The NSA of Spain failed to achieve the target (58%) despite it used RAT methodology.
-The rest of States, i.e. 19 States, achieve in full the 2017 target.
+- 2.2.33 22 States and their ANSPs used the RAT Methodology for deriving the severity of applicable Runway Incursions (Figure 24 for both RI Overall and RI Ground, respectively. - 2.2.34 Luxemburg did not provide data in its Monitoring Report, and the achievement of the target was not proved.
+In addition, seven (7) States did not apply RAT either because they did not report any RIs (Latvia and Slovakia) or because the severity was below C (Croatia, Bulgaria, Romania, Estonia, and Slovenia), hence, there was no scope for the application of the RAT Methodology The Netherlands, while applying the RAT methodology, did not achieve the 2017 target, achieving 7% in both RI ground and RI overall.
+The NSA of Poland did not apply RAT.
+The NSA of Spain failed to achieve the target (63%) and so did the German ANSP (78%), despite they used the RAT methodology.
+The rest of States, i.e. 15 States, achieve in full both the 2017 and 2019 targets in 2018.

-Figure 24: RAT methodology application for severity classification of RIs
+Figure 24: RAT methodology application for severity classification of RIs - Year 2018

-- 2.2.37 Twenty-six (26) States used the RAT Methodology for deriving the severity of applicable ATM Specific Occurrences (Figure 25).
-For this type of occurrence the scope of the assessment is ATM Overall only, applied by the ANSPs. - 2.2.38 One (1) State, Poland, did not apply the RAT methodology for deriving the severity of any of the applicable ATM-s Occurrences when it should, failing to achieve the intermediate 2017 target.
-Two (2) States, Luxemburg and The Netherlands, did not provide data, and the achievement of the target was not proved.
-One (1) State, Slovenia, did not apply RAT to the ATM-s Overall as the severity was below C, hence, there was no scope for the application of the RAT Methodology.
-Two (2) States, Estonia and Spain did fail to achieve the 2017 target, with percent of application of 3% and 63%, respectively.
-The rest of States, i.e. 24 States, achieve in full the 2017 target.
+- 2.2.35 26 ANSPs in their States used the RAT Methodology for deriving the severity of applicable ATM Specific Occurrences (Figure 25) for the ATM-s Overall only. - 2.2.36 One State, Luxemburg, did not provide data, and the achievement of the target was not proved.
+One State, Latvia, did not apply RAT to the ATM-s Overall as the severity was below C, hence, there was no scope for the application of the RAT Methodology.
+Two States, Norway and Spain did fail to achieve the 2017 target, with percent of application of 68% and 78%, respectively.
+The rest of States, i.e. 26 States, achieve in full both the 2017 and 2019 targets in 2018.

-Figure 25: RAT methodology application for severity classification of ATM Specific
+Figure 25: RAT methodology application for severity classification of ATM Specific - Year 2018

-2.2.39 Note: Data concerning the verification of the RAT application is based on preliminary 2017 information (collected end of March 2018), and the data submitted by the States in their Monitoring Reports of June 2018, later updated during August 2018.
-Updates may occur during the September 2018.
-The Dashboard will be updated with final 2017 data.
+Note: Data concerning the verification of the RAT application is based on preliminary 2018 information (collected end of April 2019), and the data submitted by the States in their Monitoring Reports of June 2019, later updated during August 2019.
+Updates may occur during the September 2019.
+The Dashboard will be updated with final 2018 data.